Biographies Characteristics Analysis

 60. The first capital of the Russian state was Ladoga.

-61. Cuba is the only Caribbean island that has railroads.
+61. Cuba is the only Caribbean island with railways.

 62. Nauru is the only state in the world that does not have an official capital.